hilary-anish/predictive-maintenance-rul/README.md

 | `test_api.py` | Health endpoint, valid prediction response, input shape rejection |
 | `test_retrain.py` | Promote on no champion, promote on improvement, keep on insufficient improvement |

-API tests use FastAPI's `TestClient` with mocked models — no GPU, no data files, runs in milliseconds.
-Pipeline tests verify decision logic in isolation using `unittest.mock`.

 ### GitHub Actions CI